WizardHsu/Creepy-Beat/README.md

 Author: Wei-Che(Wizard) Hsu

-Design: Keep walking but look out some ghost platform would disappear with the beat!
+Design: Keep walking but look out some ghost platforms would disappear with the beat!

 Screen Shot: